 - In 1900, wild reindeer in Norway were strongly reduced in numbers.
 Red deer and moose were very rare and range restricted.
 Roe deer were extinct.
 This was due mainly to hunting pressure from the general human population, who lived on the land; through habitat loss (deforestation); and through competition with domestic stock. - Legislation dating from the later 1940s introduced modern game mangement methods based on an adaptivemanagement quota system. - Deer, as wild animals, are part of the national patrimony and managed as such. - Landowners have the right to the harvest quotas determined by the system.
-They may use them, give them away, or sell them in a free market. - Since the new system was instituted, reindeer populations have generally increased.
+They may use them, give them away, or sell them in a free market. - Since the new system was instituted, wild reindeer populations have generally increased.
 Red deer, moose, and roe deer populations have increased enormously, and ranges expanded very considerably.
-Red deer range continues to expand rapidly from the fjord regions.
-Moose and roe deer ranges are expanding slowly into the fjord regions, which have many internal barriers to spread. - Red deer and moose quotas are issued by 'vald' (hunting beat).
+Red deer range continues to expand rapidly.
+Moose and roe deer ranges are expanding slowly into the fjords, which have many internal barriers to spread. - Red deer and moose quotas are issued by 'vald' (hunting beat).
 Smaller landowners may have to group together to produce an area large enough to constitute a vald.
-Reindeer are managed under a separate system; roe deer are treated as small game. - Hunting is a widespread activity; 20% of men and 2% of women over 16 have passed the hunting licence test (akin to a driver's licence).
-Social acceptance of hunting is very high. - In recent years, there has been a managed reduction of reindeer, moose and red deer in many areas.
+Roe deer are treated as small game.
+Reindeer have a special system. - Hunting is a widespread activity; 20% of men and 2% of women over 16 have passed the hunting licence test (akin to a driver's licence).
+Social acceptance of hunting is very high. - Managed reductions of reindeer, moose and red deer populations have been carried out in some regions in recent years.
 The primary reason has been reductions in average carcass weights, fecundity, and nonhunting mortality due to intraspecific competition for food.
-Reducing collisions with traffic have been another motive. - Research indicates that if deer weights are kept at the natural weights for the species through population management, all the other benefits desired (maintaining tree regeneration, reducing road accidents, animal welfare, etc. follow). - Harvest levels of red deer per unit area in Tysnes, a typical red deer district in west Norway, are similar to Scottish deer forests, though animals are much larger.
-The modern landscape is well wooded, there is abundant natural regeneration, and the same land supports several other economic uses in addition to deer harvesting.
-Non-hunting mortality is low, and fecundity higher than in Scotland.
+Reducing collisions with traffic have been another motive. - Research indicates that if deer weights are kept around the natural weights for the species through population management, other desired benefits (e.g. maintaining tree regeneration, reducing road accidents, animal welfare) normally follow. - Harvest levels of red deer per unit area in Tysnes, a typical red deer district in west Norway, are similar to Scottish deer forests, though animals are much larger (yielding more venison and better trophy heads).
+The modern landscape is well wooded, there is abundant natural regeneration, and the same land supports several other economic uses in addition to deer harvesting. - Non-hunting mortality (e.g. through starvation/exposure) is low, and fecundity higher than in Scotland.